Trial of Oscar Pistorius: Pistorius' version of events

 Pistorius then returned to the bathroom calling out for Reeva as he did so.
 He said he tried to open the toilet door, but couldn't because it was locked.
 He then went back into the bedroom on his stumps, opened the balcony door and started screaming for help.
 He put on his prosthetic legs, and then tried to kick down the toilet door open.
-When that didn't work, he moved back to the bedroom to get his cricket bat.
+When that did not work, he moved back to the bedroom to get his cricket bat.
 He used the bat to smash holes in the door.
 One of the door panels broke open enabling him to reach inside and open the door.
 He found Steenkamp alive, slumped over the toilet.

 Pistorius was cross examined about his version of events for five days.

 Immediately after the shooting

 At the trial, Pistorius' neighbour, Johan Stipp, a radiologist, testified that he found Pistorius praying over Steenkamp's body when he went over to help after being woken by what he described as the sound of gunshots and a woman screaming.
 Stipp testified that the first thing he remembered Pistorius saying when he saw him was "I shot her.
 I thought she was a burglar.
 I shot her."

-Johan Stander, manager of the estate where Pistorius lived, testified that Pistorius called at 3.18 am saying "Please, please come to my house.
+Johan Stander, manager of the estate where Pistorius lived, testified that Pistorius called at 3.18 am saying: "Please, please come to my house.
 I shot Reeva, I thought she was an intruder.
 Please, please come quick."
 He went with his daughter and found Pistorius coming down the stairs with Steenkamp in his arms.
-"He was broken, he was screaming, he was crying, he was praying, I saw the truth that morning", he said.
+He said: "He was broken, he was screaming, he was crying, he was praying, I saw the truth that morning."